The Jenkins Family

 Recently, Jennifer was elected by her peers as secretary of the DOCK Council; a student leadership group.
 She recently was charged with giving a tour to adult visitors and is looking forward to an upcoming bake sale to aid children in Haiti.

 Tanya and her children resided in BNDC’s Greater Heights Apartments.
 “Greater Heights” isn’t just a description of her home, it’s appropriate for her life too!

 Tanya had been reaching for greater heights in her career, and succeeded!
-When she moved into the neighborhood in 2009, Tiffany was juggling a recent divorce, full-time work as a certified nursing assistant (CNA) and care for her four children.
+When she moved into the neighborhood in 2009, Tanya was juggling a recent divorce, full-time work as a certified nursing assistant (CNA) and care for her four children.

 Her two younger children, Julie and James, became active at the DOCK.
 We enjoyed watching them grow.
 They were both “Jr Leaders” in the DOCK’s teen program.
 Their older siblings graduated from Eau Gallie High.
 Janet has served our country in the Navy, and during a visit, she spoke to the DOCK children about military life and about the importance of education.
 Alex is attending Eastern Florida State College, recently earned his AA, and is working towards a career in public safety.